whosonfirst/spelunker/README.md

 # spelunker

-Go package implementing tools and a common interface for querying (or "spelunking") an index Who's On First data.
+Go package providing a web application, command line tools and a common interface for querying (or "spelunking") an index Who's On First data.

 ## tl;dr

 ![](docs/images/wof-spelunker-montreal.png)

+### Step 1: Index Who's On First data

-Step 1: Index the Who's On First data for Canada reading that data directly from the [whosonfirst-data/whosonfirst-data-admin-ca](https://github.com/whosonfirst-data/whosonfirst-data-admin-ca) repository.
+Index the Who's On First data for Canada reading that data directly from the [whosonfirst-data/whosonfirst-data-admin-ca](https://github.com/whosonfirst-data/whosonfirst-data-admin-ca) repository.
 Store that index in a SQLite database named `test-git.db`.

 ```
 $> ./bin/wof-spelunker-index sql \